Washington Post Teacher of the Year Award

 Nominees must be teachers who:

-• Demonstrate a thorough knowledge of subject matter and the ability to share it effectively with students.
+3. Demonstrate Subject Matter Expertise: Showcase a thorough knowledge of subject matter and the ability to share it effectively with students.

-• Foster cooperative relationships with their colleagues and the community.
+4. Foster Collaboration: Proactively facilitates cooperative relationships with colleagues, students and the community.

 Nomination packets must contain all of the following:

-• A description of contributions for each of the nomination criteria of approximately 400 words.
+• Nomination Criteria Summary: A description of contributions in each of the five (5) listed nomination criteria, up to 400 words in each category.

-• A 200-word biography, written to highlight the specific award for which the awardee was nominated.
+• Biography: A 200-word biography written to highlight specific accomplishments for which the awardee was nominated.